 Receive Feedback Objectively

 It can be challenging to hear what you’re doing wrong, but as a manager, it’s important to understand the impact you have on your team.
 Whether your intentions are in line with the stated impact or not, what your employees are expressing is important to hear and not argue with.
-So in order to manage problem solving mediation, learn how to take in feedback and try to observe yourself objectively so that you can give them a different experience which may reduce overall stress, tension, and conflict in the workplace.
+So in order to manage problem-solving mediation, learn how to take in feedback and try to observe yourself objectively so that you can give them a different experience which may reduce overall stress, tension, and conflict in the workplace.

 Known When a Third Party is Needed

 Knowing how to handle employee conflict on your own is challenging if you’re included in the conflict.
 If you feel that you need to defend yourself all of the time, it can be difficult to remain objective.
 To help with this, know when it’s time to bring in a third party which could include another unbiased manager, a member of HR, or most ideally, a neutral conflict coach who has no ties to anyone in the company and can remain entirely on the outside of the judgments and emotions at hand.
+However, if you have a severe issue, you may need to speak with a professional lawyer specialized in the sphere, such as an employment attorney or, in some cases, an attorney for personal injuries in NYC or in your local area.

 Handling conflict in the workplace well is important, especially if the issues transcend leadership levels.
 Allow neutral third parties to support your team back to a healthy operating place so everyone can get back to business.
 Contact Pollack Peacebuilding Systems today to get the right solutions for your team.